irsalshabirin/Bubbles/README.md

 restoreBubbleIcon();
 ```

-The expansion in the bubble can be activated by
+If you activate the expansion icon, you can config the expansion at runtime by
 ```java
 // To show
 setExpansionVisibility(true)